Nishkarsh01/Edge-Ledger-Practice-Template/README.md

 # EdgeLedger Website Template
-This is a free Website template and is perfect for practicing your Html and css skil
+This is a free Website template and is perfect for practicing your Html and Css skills

 ## Clone This Repository